-Integrated medicine, or integrative medicine, is a personalised, doctor led, holistic approach to healthcare using the best of conventional medicine, complementary medicine and self-help techniques for the treatment and prevention of illness.
+Integrated medicine, or integrative medicine, is a personalised holistic approach to healthcare using the best of conventional medicine, complementary medicine and self help techniques for the treatment and prevention of illness.

-One of the scientific facets of integrated medicine is functional medicine which addresses the underlying causes of disease, using an analytical approach to measuring the metabolic functioning of organ and tissue function.
+Integrated medicine includes functional medicine, a growing movement in healthcare.
+It addresses the underlying causes of disease, using an analytical approach to measuring the metabolic functioning of organ and tissue function.
 It incorporates the latest in genetic science, systems biology and an understanding of how environmental and lifestyle factors influence the emergence and progression of disease.
-It is a science based, patient focused, system of medicine fit for the 21st century.
+It is a science based, patient focused system of medicine fit for the 21st century.

 Integrated medicine is also instrumental in reducing treatment costs and healthcare costs in general, owing to quicker recovery, reduced trauma of treatment and increased quality of life.
 Furthermore, doctors and medical professionals practising integrated medicine enjoy a high level of job satisfaction from which the patient also benefits.